 Section 31b.
-If provisions issued of this Act, of the Act on the Safe Manning of Ships or of regulations issued pursuant hereto have been contravened on board a ship as part of its operation, the ship may be detained if it is necessary in order to secure a claim for a fine or legal costs to be paid.
+If provisions of this act, of the act on the safe manning of ships (lov om skibes besætning) or of regulations issued pursuant hereto have been contravened on board a ship as part of its operation, the ship may be detained if it is necessary in order to secure a claim for a fine or legal costs to be paid.
 However, a ship may not be detained if the person who had demand of the ship was unrightfully in possession of it when the claim arose.